ASVBPREAUBV/Viewers/README.md

 ## local demo

-to run a local demo with connection to a dicom-server [orthanc](https://www.orthanc-server.com/index.php) run:
+to run a local demo with connection to a dicom-server [(orthanc server)](https://www.orthanc-server.com/index.php) run:

 ```
     docker-compose up